webcrumbs-community/webcrumbs/research/Performance Optimization Techniques for React.md

 ### Uncertain Perfomance Metrics
 Problem
-There are many categories of performance such as accessibility, SEO, rendering, load time, memory complexity, time complexity, number of components.
+**There are many categories of performance such as accessibility, SEO, rendering, load time, memory complexity, time complexity, number of components**.
 As you can see it can get overwhelming and unclear as to what is causing issues on the React app.

+Solutions
-We need to measure performance and identify the problems so we can accurately address the issues.
+**We need to measure performance and identify the problems so we can accurately address the issues.**

 Use performance measuring tools such as:
 Lighthouse - overall web app performance, SEO, accessbility React Dev tools - see components and state performance, useful for debugging

 ## Rendering
 A host of issues relates with rendering.
 Although necessary for updating UI elements, re-renders can slow down an app quite a bit.
 Here are some ways to make your app render more smoothly.